MARTIN EVANS BOYER JR. (1893-1970)

 Additional Resources: Boyer Archives at the UNC Charlotte Atkins Library.

-1920 - The J. L. Snyder Residence, aka Pinehaven, 1901 Queens Road, Charlotte.
+1920 - The J. L. Snyder Residence, aka Pinehaven, 1901 Queens Road, Charlotte NC.
 Won a 1929 AIANC Award.
 Traditional design.
 Became a Queens College dorm, Carol Hall.
 Now part of a condo development.

-1955 - The Edward G. Glover House, 600 Llewellyn Place, Charlotte.
+1955 - The Edward G. Glover House, 600 Llewellyn Place, Charlotte NC.
+Traditional design.
 Sold to Thomas Barnhardt.
 Sold in 2007 to Anna Beth Simmons McNabb.

+1960 - The Edward M. Rollins Residence, 2301 Sharon Lane, Charlotte NC.
 Traditional design.

-1960 - The Edward M. Rollins Residence, 2301 Sharon Lane, Charlotte.
 Sold in 1990 to Marshall and Barbara Karro.
-Traditional design.
-Still owned as of 2015 by the Karros.
+As of 2015, still owned by the Karros.